Tuguegarao City Science High School

+The school offers a curriculum that emphasizes science and mathematics, encourages research-based learning, alongside student participation in various regional, national, and international competitions.
 With its STEM-inclined curriculum, the graduates of TCSHS are encouraged to pursue college majors in pure and applied sciences, mathematics, or engineering.

 History

 The Tuguegarao City Science High School was founded by the former mayor of Tuguegarao City, Delfin Telan Ting.

 The inception of TCSHS was made possible by Resolution No. 091-2006.
 City Councilors Eliseo B. Ave, Corona C. Borja, Michael Ting, and Bonifacio Quilang sponsored the resolution that would eventually see the creation of the Tuguegarao City Division's Science High School.
 The Sangguniang Panlungsod headed by Vice-Mayor Arnel Arugay and Mayor Randolph Ting unanimously approved the resolution.

 On July 27, 2007, the DepEd Regional Director Jesus Taberdo approved the request; thus, Tuguegarao City saw the institution of TCSHS by virtue of DepEd Order No. 49, S. 2003 and DepEd Order No. 69, S. 1993.
 The department orders provide that there shall be one region/division science high school for each region/division for highly gifted students who are inclined towards science.
 After all the rigors of its establishment, TCSHS started its operation on June 10, 2008 at the City's old municipal hall along Mabini Street with a population of 90 able scholars.

 The school used to separate its students by sections according to their scores in the entrance examination.
 However, in the school year 2008–2009, the school's pioneering batch did not take the exam.
 The students of this batch were passers of the Philippine Science High School, including first screening passers.
 For the second year afterwards, students were sorted by the general average they attained for the fourth grading period.
 As of school year 2012–2013, the K-12 curriculum was introduced through Republic Act 10533, by adding two extra years to the basic education curriculum.
 Starting on the school year 2018–2019, heterogenous sectioning for all grade levels were implemented.

 In the school year 2023–2024, TCSHS was chosen as one of the beneficiaries of Project ACCELERATES—a program made with the collaborative effort of the Department of Science and Technology (DOST), the Philippine Science High School, and the Local Government Unit (LGU) of Tuguegarao City to provide the school's laboratories with robotics kits to enhance academic performance and learning abilities in science.

+Under the Department of Education's new Three-Term (Trimester) system for academic year 2026–2027 and the Strengthened Senior High School (SSHS) curriculum, TCSHS saw the addition of one other section to Grade 11 and a new and improved school calendar.